actions/actions-runner-controller/README.md

 - Repository: Actions (read)
 - Organization: Self-hosted runners (read/write)

+_Below is how to setup your authentication manually using kubectl.
+If you are running the Helm chart this can be done via the charts `values.yaml` file_

 **NOTE: It is extremely important to only follow one of the sections below and not both.**